temirlanemilbekovtu/Dictionary-of-Anchulleti/CONTRIBUTING.md

 - **Feedback and Revisions:** If a reviewer requests changes to your PR, please address them within 14 days.
 If you’re unable to, let the reviewer know to avoid stalling the review process.

 - **Abandoned PRs:** PRs without updates after 30 days may be closed by maintainers.
-You’re welcome to reopen them later if needed or kick a maintainer physically.
+You’re welcome to reopen them later if needed.

 ## Reporting Issues